Fort Lytton National Park: Fort Lytton Military Museum

 The museum has a collection of over 2000 items which are distributed throughout the park including in 5 buildings, 6 gun pits, 2 shelter structures and several open air locations.
 Admission to the museum is free, although two of the buildings (the submarine mining building and the black powder rooms) can only be accessed on guided tours.

 The Old Dining Hall houses a collection of over 10,000 artefacts pertaining to Queensland's military history.
 Entry to the museum is free.

 Development of the national park

 Soon after the creation of the national park in 1990, volunteers of the Royal Artillery Association of Queensland created a sub-branch to work with the Queensland Parks and Wildlife Service to develop a historic military exhibit for the public.
 That sub-branch became Fort Lytton Historical Association (FLHA) in 1999.
 FLHA is a non-profit volunteer organization which provides free guided tours of the Fort on Sundays and public holidays.
 It also operates the Visitor Information Centre and sells basic refreshments.
 FLHA seeks donations to cover its expenses.

-In 2019, the Queensland Military Historical Society relocated from its former premises at Church Street, Fortitude Valley to the old Dining Hall at Fort Lytton.
+In 2019, the Queensland Military Historical Society (formerly known as Victoria Barracks Historical Society) relocated from its former premises at Church Street, Fortitude Valley to the old Dining Hall at Fort Lytton.